 Companies that don’t use centralized and carefully planned content management systems face serious problems including security and compliance risks, productivity impacts and data storage costs.
 Cloud-hosted ECM systems meet the needs of growing businesses as they provide almost unlimited scalability without the hardware costs or data migration issues, provide web-browser user interfaces, sophisticated search functionality, digital asset management and automation features.

-EX2 helps businesses increase productivity and reduce risk by offering tailored Sitecore CMS and EMS solutions that align with their unique business goals.
+EX Squared helps businesses increase productivity and reduce risk by offering tailored Sitecore CMS and EMS solutions that align with their unique business goals.
 Call us today to learn more.